Hassan-xl/HTP-Drawing-Analysis-using-YOLO-Vision-Models-RAG/README.md

 Zain (Sam)

 --------------------------------------------------
-If this project impressed you, consider giving it a star.
-This is not just a model, it is a complete AI system.
+This repository represents a complete AI system rather than a single model.
 --------------------------------------------------